V4Fire/Client/docs/tests/README.md

 ### Request handling

-There are two approaches that can solve the problem of request handling.
+Two approaches can solve the problem of request handling.

-The first is to intercept the request and return a response using the `playwright` and its [route mechanisms](https://playwright.dev/docs/api/class-route#route-request).
-You can control each request directly from the test, give the any response and modify it as you like.
-In addition, you can emit any server errors (wrong answer, bad status code, etc.).
+The first is to intercept the request and return a response using the Playwright and its [route mechanisms](https://playwright.dev/docs/api/class-route#route-request).
+After that, you can control each request directly from the test, give any response and modify it as you like.
+In addition, you can emit any server errors (wrong answer, harmful status code, etc.).

 The second option is to install mocks at runtime using specially provided v4fire mechanisms.
 This option is not very flexible.
-Suppose you need to emit a bad status response code since mocks are compiled and run in runtime - you need to provide an option (in a component or provider) that will allow you to do this.
+Suppose you need to emit a bad response status code since mocks are compiled and run in runtime - you need to provide an option (in a component or provider) that will allow you to do this.
 Accordingly, you will have to write a code that will not carry any useful function, but it will be in your codebase, so the tests worked.
 In addition, if you want to fix the mock, you will have to build the project, but in the case of intercepting requests, you will not.

 ### Nesting

-To make the specs cleaner and easier to understand, it is necessary that they contain as little code as possible.
+To make the specs cleaner and easier to understand, they must contain as little code as possible.
 This can be achieved with `hooks` and `describe` sections.

 Let's see this with an example: